 *Based on the average commission rates from a 2020 Clever survey of 500+ real estate agents

-⁺Based on the median sale price in Tennessee (Redfin Data Center, May 2020)
+⁺Based on typical home value in Tennessee (Zillow Data Center, October 2020)

 As a FSBO seller, you automatically avoid paying a listing commission.
 However, there is a solid argument for offering a buyer's agent commission.